 Determining the Withdrawal Date for Complete Withdrawal

-A student who does not attend any classes (not even one), as determined by the attendance verification process at the beginning of the semester, is considered not to be enrolled for the semester.
+A student who does not attend or participate in any classes (not even one), as determined by the attendance verification process at the beginning of the semester, is considered not to be enrolled for the semester.
 This means that the student’s tuition and fee charges and financial aid are canceled for the semester.
 This cancellation will be assessed at the Drop/Add date of each semester.

 The Office of Student Financial Aid calculates the “Return of Title IV Funds” after receiving notification of a student’s withdrawal.
 The Office of Student Financial Aid must complete this process within 45 days of the date of a student’s withdrawal.
 Every student must be aware that when the University is required to return unearned funds to the Department of Education, the student’s tuition and fees may no longer be paid in full, and the student may have a balance due to the University.
 (However, if a student’s loan disbursement has been reduced, that portion will be returned to the Department of Education which will then reduce the student’s overall loan indebtedness.
 The student will not be responsible for paying back the portion of the loan that was returned to the Department of Education.)

 It is the student’s responsibility to pay any outstanding balance owed to the University.
 A hold will be placed on the student’s account and they will not be allowed to register for classes until the balance is paid.

 Example: A student is registered for 9 credits during the spring semester.
 The student’s original award was a Federal Pell Grant for $2,082.
 The student stopped attending classes 3/11/18, completing 25 out of 105 days in the semester.
 The student earned 23.80% of the Pell Grant award.
 An email notification is then sent to the student concerning the Return of Funds calculation and the balance due.